PRP For Joint Pain

 Are there any side effects?

-PRP is a safe treatment and there is no risk of allergic reaction because it uses your own blood.
-Apart from the discomfort from the injury and the injected area, there are no adverse side effects.
+PRP is a safe treatment with no risk of allergic reactions because it uses your blood.
+There are no adverse side effects besides the discomfort from the injury and the injected area.

-We do offer aftercare and pain-relieving medication for PRP therapy patients but in most cases, the pain will wear off after few days.
+We do offer aftercare and pain-relieving medication for PRP therapy patients, but in most cases, the pain will wear off after a few days.